 2. Paying the Minimum for Forgiveness

-- Best For: Borrowers with high loan balances with low-to-moderate incomes.
+- Best For: Borrowers with high loan balances and low-to-moderate incomes.

 - Strategy: Make minimum payments and pursue forgiveness through programs like PSLF or IDR Forgiveness.